Inform - for families of people who have offended online

-The Inform Programme is a course for partners, relatives and friends of anyone who has been accessing indecent images of children online.
+The Inform programme is a course for partners, relatives and friends of anyone who has been viewing sexual images of under 18s online.

 Each group typically has up to six members, who meet for five sessions.